 The healthcare industry is no stranger to cybersecurity threats.
 With patient records averaging $50 on the black-market, it makes medical practices and hospitals a gold mine for hackers.
 In 2016, the healthcare industry alone exposed more than 10 million social security numbers.
 This was more than any other industry according to a report from CyberScout and the Identity Theft Resource Center.

-Here’s 3 cybersecurity threats in healthcare:
+Here are the 3 cybersecurity threats in healthcare:

 Employees are the #1 risk to your medical practice.
 Healthsecurity.com reported that 43% of healthcare breaches were caused by employee error.
 These attacks are generally caused by uneducated or careless staff members who don’t know anything about cybersecurity.